aleksify/bb5-visualizer/README.md

 ```

 ## Options

+You might want to change interval if you don't plan to wait a week :)

 - `INTERVAL` — render every N steps (default: 1)
 - `SLEEP_US` — microseconds between frames (default: 10000)